Bahl-Lab/CoVID-19-in-Houston-TX/Task2/positional measures and exposure models/README.md

 ### `affiliation network exposure.R`

 This R script contains the code to compute the affiliation network exposure.
-The step-by-step procedures are outline within the .R file.
+The step-by-step procedures are outlined within the .R file.
 For the final reporting of the project, we utilized the data for the delta-period, which we defiend as epedemiological weeks 14-35 of 2021.
 For future use, the input data can be adjusted to compute measures for different periods.

 ### `network exposure model.R`

 This R script contains the code to compute the network exposure measure.
-The step-by-step procedures are outline within the .R file.
+The step-by-step procedures are outlined within the .R file.
 For the final reporting of the project, we utilized the data for the delta-period, which we defiend as epedemiological weeks 14-35 of 2021.
 For future use, the input data can be adjusted to compute measures for different periods.

 ### `positional measures and centralities.R`